ebrigham1/cakephp-error-email/README.md

 * **src/Template/Plugin/ErrorEmail/Email/text/exception.ctp**

 ### Extending/Overriding Core Functions
-In order to extend/override core functionality of this plugin you will have to create your own classes which extend this plugins classes.
+In order to extend/override core functionality of this plugin you will have to create your own classes which extend this plugin's classes.

 #### Advanced Installation
 Create **src/Traits/EmailThrowableTrait.php**: